 Counseling & Psychotherapy

-John Wepner, MA, LCMHCA, Licensed Clinical Mental Health Counselor Associate, is a National Certified Counselor (NCC), a current member of the American Counseling Association (ACA) and a Psychotherapist Associate with the American Psychoanalytic Association (APsaA).
-John seeks to build a collaborative working environment with his clients, that respects the inner trouble one experiences, seeks a deeper understanding of where that comes from, and builds towards an embodied vitality and self-acceptance.
-He works with adults and teenagers dealing with anxiety, depression, self-esteem & confidence issues, family and relationship issues, grief and loss, existential issues, life changes, and stress.
-John encourages clients to explore what is underneath their troubling and uncomfortable life experiences, thoughts, feelings, and behaviors and works with them to understand how the past influences the present.
-By increasing self-awareness and body-mind connection, it is possible to gain insight and greatly improve relationships with oneself and others. |
+John Wepner, MA, LCMHC, Licensed Clinical Mental Health Counselor, seeks to build a collaborative working environment with his clients, that respects the inner trouble one experiences, seeks a deeper emotional understanding of where that comes from, and builds towards an embodied vitality and self-acceptance.
+He works with a diverse population of adults and teenagers dealing with anxiety (social anxiety, dating anxiety, etc.), depression, self-esteem & confidence issues, family and relationship issues, grief and loss, existential challenges, life changes, and stress.

 ABOUT MY PSYCHOTHERAPY PRACTICE

-After many years of studying and attending trainings about health and wellbeing in the body, mind, and therapy-related fields, I earned a master’s degree in clinical mental health counseling in 2020 from Lenoir Rhyne University in Hickory, NC.
-I now regularly participate in study groups on psychodynamic and psychoanalytic psychotherapy themes, as I greatly value continuing to learn and grow with others.
-I see clients in-person and virtually at my office, which is located in a busy shopping and dining area of Hickory's historic downtown.
-The office suite is on the 2nd floor of 'Shoppes on the Square.'
-There is three-hour public parking nearby. -Address and directions here- My primary orientation is psychodynamic psychotherapy, which helps to understand one's past and open up new possibilities for insight and action in the present.
+After over fifteen years of working, studying and attending seminars and trainings about health and wellbeing in the body, mind, and therapy-related fields, I earned a master’s degree in clinical mental health counseling in 2020 from Lenoir Rhyne University in Hickory, NC.
+Since graduation, I have been regularly participating in study groups and trainings on psychodynamic and psychoanalytic psychotherapy themes, as I value the depth of introspection and compassion held in these models, and I greatly value continuing to learn and grow, and to do that with others.
+My primary orientation is psychodynamic psychotherapy, which helps to understand one's past and open up new possibilities for insight and action in the present.
 I place great value on the capacity of the psychotherapist to be alive in body and mind, to be deeply interested in both the well-being and the trouble within the client, and to accompany the client to places within themselves that need re-examination, support, encouragement, and questions.
 Therapy is not a quick solution to a complex problem.
 When you commit to a therapeutic process and invest in your own growth, you can achieve results.
 It is possible to create a life of fulfillment and aliveness.
-My goal is to build a therapeutic relationship with you, and from there we can work together to understand what is preventing you from reaching your highest potential. |
+My goal is to build a therapeutic relationship with you, and from there we can work together to understand what is preventing you from living your potential. |

 WHAT TO EXPECT